yoakiyama/yoakiyama.github.io/_pages/about.md

 I am a first year Ph.D. student in the Electrical Engineering and Computer Science department at MIT advised by [Sergey Ovchinnikov](https://www.solab.org/ "Solab Website").
-My reserach focuses on building interpretable machine learning models to study protein folding, function, regulation, and design.
+My research focuses on building interpretable machine learning models to study protein folding, function, regulation, and design.

 Prior to starting my PhD, I was a Computational Associate in the [Getz